 Protect your online activities in case of VPN dropouts with Kill Switch

 One of the VPN’s biggest challenges is to shut down the Internet access for all applications (or for a selected range of apps) when the connection to the VPN server is interrupted.
-To prevent data leaks, VPN apps use a mechanism called VPN Kill Switch.
+To prevent data leaks, VPN software use a mechanism called VPN Kill Switch.

 Vilfo has a built-in Kill Switch that you may enable/disable from Settings > OpenVPN.
 Thus, Vilfo ensures that no traffic goes through your regular Internet connection in case of VPN connection problems.

 Access your home network from anywhere with the Vilfo VPN server